tobyk100/blockly/README.md

 ### Quickstart

-1. Fork and clone this Repository.
+1. Fork this repository (see upper right of page).
+2. Clone your new repo `git clone https://github.com/<username>/blockly.git`.
 2. Add this repo as a remote: `git remote add codedotorg https://github.com/code-dot-org/blockly.git`
 3. [Hack]
 4. Merge in most up-to-date changes, repeat as needed: